-We will divide the (approximately 2700) MSM who are recruited into early and later waves (the definition of "early" and "late" will be included in the statistical analysis plan).
+We will divide the MSM who are recruited into early and later waves of DC-RDS (the definition of "early" and "late" will be included in the statistical analysis plan).
 We will use a two sample test of proportions (with standard errors adjusted for RDS sampling;) to compare i) the proportion HIV-infected and ii) the proportion HIV-infected and not suppressed, between the early and later recruits.
+MSM recruited via other methods will not be included in this analysis.
 A two-sided alpha level of 0.05 will be used for hypothesis testing.